Maya Codex of Mexico

-Modern history, and authenticity
+Modern history and authenticity

-The first Mexican owner, Josué Saenz, claimed that the manuscript had been recovered from a cave in the Mexican state of Chiapas in the 1960s, along with a mosaic mask, a wooden box, a knife handle, as well as a child's sandal and a piece of rope, along with some blank pages of pre-Columbian fig-bark paper.
+The first Mexican owner, Josué Saenz, claimed that the manuscript had been recovered from a cave in the Mexican state of Chiapas in the 1960s, along with a mosaic mask, a wooden box, a knife handle, as well as a child's sandal and a piece of rope, along with some blank pages of amate (pre-Columbian fig-bark paper).
 Saenz lent the manuscript to the Grolier Club and later presented the book to the Mexican nation.

 The codex is said to have been found enclosed in a wooden box in a dry cave in the highlands of Chiapas near Tortuguero; it was said to have been found with a turquoise mask that is now in the collection of Dumbarton Oaks.
-In 1965 the Mexican collector Dr. Josué Sáenz was taken by two men on a light plane to a remote airstrip in the foothills of the Sierra Madre near Tortuguero in Tabasco state; the compass of the plane was covered with a cloth but Sáenz recognized his approximate location.
+In 1965, the Mexican collector Dr. Josué Sáenz was taken by two men on a light plane to a remote airstrip in the foothills of the Sierra Madre near Tortuguero in Tabasco state; the compass of the plane was covered with a cloth but Sáenz recognized his approximate location.
 At the airstrip he was shown the codex along with some other looted Maya artifacts and was told that he could take the items back to Mexico City for authentication before purchasing them.
 The antiquities expert that Sáenz consulted declared that the artifacts were fakes but Sáenz later purchased the codex and permitted Michael Coe to display the codex at the Grolier Club in 1971.
 In 1976, the United States-Mexico Artifacts Treaty of 1970 was invoked by the Attorney General of Mexico.
 This resulted in the seizure of the codex and its return to Mexico.
 Sáenz donated the codex to the Mexican government and it is currently kept in the vault of the National Library, after being kept for years in a vault in the Museo Nacional de Antropología in Mexico City and not on public display.
 The claimed discovery of the Grolier Codex would make it the only pre-Columbian codex discovered in the course of the 20th century, except for some codex fragments excavated by archaeologists.

 Following the 1971 exhibition, Michael D. Coe, published the first half-size recto-side facsimile of the codex in The Maya Scribe and His World, published by the Grolier Club in 1973.
 The MCM was subsequently published various times, by detractors (J. Eric S. Thompson, Milbrath, Baudez, among them) and by proponents (Stuart, Carlson).
 Coe, Stephen D. Houston, Mary Miller, and Karl Taube published the first full-sized facsimile in 2015, using photographs taken by National Geographic photographer Enrico Ferorrelli in 1987, along with a full set of hand-drawn and uncopyrighted drawings for dissemination, and a thorough analysis of the context, content, and iconography of the codex.
 Coe et al. also demonstrated that the paper is three-ply, which lent itself to the screen-fold format.
 A new facsimile, based on new photography, was published by the Mexican government in 2018.